 - Telling jokes based on a stereotype

-- Offensive graffiti or images/drawing
+- Offensive graffiti or images/drawings

 - Avoiding or excluding others